tal-amir/sparse-approximation-gsm/README.md

 `README.md`                    - This readme

 `runExample.m`     - A script with a simple usage example
 `runCompareTLS.m`  - A comparison between GSM and the DC-Programming and ADMM methods described in [2].
-Requires the Yalmip modeling toolbox.
+Requires YALMIP.

 `./utils`       - Files used by the main program.
-Required to be in the path.
+Required to be in the Matlab path.
-`./comparison`  - Files used for comparing the performance of GSM to other methods.
+`./comparison`  - Files required only for comparing GSM with other methods.

 References
 ----------